Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 ### Contents
 #### Subpart A—General Provisions
 - § 164.102 Statutory basis.
 - § 164.103 Definitions.
 - § 164.104 Applicability.
 - § 164.105 Organizational requirements.
 - § 164.106 Relationship to other parts.

 #### Subpart B [Reserved]

 #### Subpart C—Security Standards for the Protection of Electronic Protected Health Information
 - § 164.302 Applicability.
 - § 164.304 Definitions.
 - § 164.306 Security standards: General rules.
 - § 164.308 Administrative safeguards.
 - § 164.310 Physical safeguards.
 - § 164.312 Technical safeguards.
 - § 164.314 Organizational requirements.
 - § 164.316 Policies and procedures and documentation requirements.
 - § 164.318 Compliance dates for the initial implementation of the security standards.
 - Appendix A to Subpart C of Part 164—Security Standards: Matrix

 #### Subpart D—Notification in the Case of Breach of Unsecured Protected Health Information
 - § 164.400 Applicability.
 - § 164.402 Definitions.
 - § 164.404 Notification to individuals.
 - § 164.406 Notification to the Secretary.
 - § 164.408 Notification by a business associate.
 - § 164.410 Law enforcement delay.
 - § 164.412 Administrative requirements and burden of proof.
+- § 164.414 Compliance dates for initial implementation of the privacy standards.
-- § 164.414   Transition provisions.
+- § 164.532 Transition provisions.
 - § 164.534 Compliance dates for initial implementation of the privacy standards.

 ### AUTHORITY
 42 U.S.C.
 1302(a); 42 U.S.C.
 1320d-1320d-9; sec.
 264, Pub.
 L. 104-191, 110 Stat.
 2033-2034 (42 U.S.C.
 1320d-2(note)); and secs.
 13400-13424, Pub.
 L. 111-5, 123 Stat.
 258-279.